ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/softphone-guides.md

 Select the extension you wish to modify from the list.
 (You may have to expand the '***Offices***' to find the correct extension.

-The password for the extension is listed on the left hand side of the screen.

 On the right hand side of the screen you will see the '***myCloudPBX***' configuration settings.